Taran Panth: History

 After death of Taran Svami, the history of the sect is unclear.
 The Nam Mala contains around 2000 names but its significance is unclear.
 Based on oral traditions, Taran Svami had disciples from varied classes and castes.
 His disciples were from Jain as well from non-Jain background.
 Some of his disciples had Muslim background.
 No scholarly study has constructed the early history of Taran Panth due to clear lack of literary tradition.
 The religious profession is also unclear in the sect.
 There were some associated with Nisaiji temples.
 There are no monks in the sect but they had some lay celibates (Brahmachari and Brahmacharinis).

 Today a large number of the followers of Taran Panth come from six merchant castes of Bundelkhand region of Madhya Pradesh.
 Three of these – Samaiya, Dosakhe and Gulalare – were converts from Murtipujaka Jain communities, and the other three – Asethi, Ayodhyavasi and Carnagar – were converts from Vaishnava Hindu communities as informed to Jain scholar Cort.
 The total number of the followers of the Taran Panth range from 20,000 to 100,000.
 R. Samaiya had listed 131 temples and the number of followers just under 20,000 in 1989.
 Majority of the followers reside in Madhya Pradesh and some in south Uttar Pradesh and northwest Maharashtra.

 Pilgrimage sites and temples

+Taranpanthi shrines are called Chaityalaya (or sometimes Nisai/Nasia).
+At the altar (vimana) they have a book instead of an idol.